Best Compact SUV Deals — June 2026

 | RAV4 Prime | SE | 4.49% APR | 60 months |

-- No cash-back or dealer cash programs on any RAV4 variant
+- No cash-back or dealer cash on any RAV4 variant

-- Toyota at approximately 28 days' supply nationally — limited negotiating leverage
+- Toyota at ~28 days' supply nationally — limited negotiating leverage

-Bottom line on RAV4: 4.49% is a reasonable rate, but buyers won't find meaningful discounts.
-If a RAV4 Hybrid is your target, this is not an optimal buying month — wait for incentives or look at comparable CR-V Hybrid deals.
+Bottom line on RAV4: 4.49% is a reasonable rate, but you won't find meaningful discounts.
+If a RAV4 Hybrid is your target, this isn't the optimal buying month — wait for incentives or look at comparable CR-V Hybrid deals.

 Honda CR-V and CR-V Hybrid